How My Link Building Service Works

-There is a reason I consider myself probably the best SEO consultant in Glasgow (and possible Scotland) and why my clients get better and longer lasting results than their competitors.
-Its from many hours of hard work and testing – giving you, value for money.
+There is a reason I consider this the best link building company in Glasgow (and probably Scotland) and why my clients get better and longer lasting results than their competitors.
+Its from many hours of hard work and testing – giving you value for money.

 The Initial Audit/Analysis

 1. Create a personalised Gmail account using the business owners name– this will be used to pitch for links from the targets that I’ve found. i.e. I’ll pretend to be you!
-My reasoning for that is, they’re more likely to link to the owner, than to an SEO guy or marketing manager.
+My reasoning for that is, they’re more likely to link to the owner, than to a freelance SEO consultant or marketing manager.

 2. Get access to your analytics and your search console – so I can analyse the visitors, the pages they visit and the keywords they are searching to get to those pages.
 From this I will know which are the most popular items and which keywords are doing well.